safesoftware/FMETraining/ServerAdmin3Security/Exercise3_ConfiguringForHTTPS.md

 4) Set a password for the new keystore and specify the server domain name (for example, *fmeserver.example.org*) as your first and last name.

-5) When prompted for the password for the alias <tomcat\>, press RETURN.
+5) When prompted for the password for the alias &lt;tomcat&gt;, press RETURN.

 6) A new keystore is created in *C:\Program Files\FMEServer\Utilities\jre\bin\\*.